Sustainability / Governance Corporate Compliance

 Training for Using the Help Line

-This practical training session prepares personnel to use the Groups’ help lines by having them make simulated reports based on a fictional case study.
-This training is aimed at enabling employees to make internal reports without hesitation when the need arises.
-A total of 84 people participated from Group companies in FY2023/3.
+This practical training session prepares personnel to use the Groups’ help lines by having them make simulated reports based on a fictional case document.

 Name Target Content